 How to Make Halloween Reese’s Pieces Oatmeal Cookies

 Step One: Prep your ingredients.
-Add dry ingredients to a bowl and mix together.
-Break pretzels into large pieces and set aside.
+Add dry ingredients to a large bowl and mix together.
+Break pretzels into large pieces, add to a separate bowl and set aside.

 Step Two: Cream butter and sugar together, add eggs and vanilla.
 Add your dry ingredients, mix well and then add the Reese’s Pieces.
 Fold the pretzels into the batter.
-Scoop or roll approx. 2 tablespoons of the batter onto a cookie sheet (leave lots of room for the cookies to spread out and bake evenly).
+Using a cookie scoop, scoop or roll approx. 2 tablespoons of the batter onto a cookie sheet (leave lots of room for the cookies to spread out and bake evenly).

 Step Three: Bake cookies in a preheated oven at 350˚F for 8-10 minutes.Print